 Businesses have moved only 20 per cent of their workloads to public or private cloud computing servers, IBM cloud sales chief claimed on Tuesday (12 March).

-Speaking at Cloud Expo Europe in London, Dave Simpson predicted that over the next decade more workloads will be transferred to cloud servers, but that most business will continue to store a significant amount of data on premises.
+Speaking at Cloud Expo Europe in London, Dave Simpson predicted that over the next decade more workloads will be transferred to cloud servers, but that most business will continue to store a significant amount of data on premise.

 The remarks appear to contradict recent reports predicting that the majority of workloads will be stored in the cloud by 2020.
 Research by LogicMonitor, for example, suggested that 83 per cent of worloads would be held on cloud servers by next year.

 “Our clients have a lot invested in their application portfolio,” said Simpson.
 “They can’t afford to refactor everything.
 For the next decade, you’re going to see more workloads move to the cloud but you’re going to have a heterogenous environment for a long time.”

 IBM now has 60 data centres around the world and boasts NHS Blood and Transplant, the lift firm Kone and lighting giant Osram as clients.